 |Anaconda Python 2.7 environment||c:\Anaconda\envs\python2|

-|Microsoft ML Server Standalone Python||C:\Program Files\Microsoft\ML Server\PYTHON_SERVER|
+|Microsoft Machine Learning Server (Standalone) Python||C:\Program Files\Microsoft\ML Server\PYTHON_SERVER|

-|Default R instance (ML Server Standalone)||C:\Program Files\Microsoft\ML Server\R_SERVER|
+|Default R instance, Machine Learning Server (Standalone)||C:\Program Files\Microsoft\ML Server\R_SERVER|

-|SQL ML Services In-database instance directory||C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER|
+|SQL Machine Learning Services in-database instance directory||C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER|

-|Azure Machine Learning Workbench (per user)||%localappdata%\amlworkbench|
+|Azure Machine Learning Workbench, per user||%localappdata%\amlworkbench|

 - Learn about Azure Machine Learning Services and Workbench by visiting the product quickstart and tutorials page.

 - Navigate to C:\Program Files\Microsoft\ML Server\R_SERVER\library\RevoScaleR\demoScripts for samples that use the RevoScaleR library in R that supports data analytics at the enterprise scale.